AntoniosBarotsis/antoniosbarotsis.github.io/content/posts/p2p-groceries.md

 ### Message Handling

-I'll keep this section relatively high level to avoid getting hyper-specific but feel free to read the [code] if you want.
-Most of what I will talk about in this section is inside one match statement.
+I'll keep this section relatively high level to avoid getting hyper-specific but feel free to read the code if you want.
+Most of what I will talk about in this section is inside [one match statement].

-+ `Op`: We add the op to our oplog (so we can later broadcast it to peers that need it) and apply it to our data.
+- `Op`: We add the op to our oplog (so we can later broadcast it to peers that need it) and apply it to our data.
-+ `AntiEntropyResponse`: We iterate through the ops contained in the message and treat them like individual `Op` messages.
+- `AntiEntropyResponse`: We iterate through the ops contained in the message and treat them like individual `Op` messages.
-+ `SnapshotResponse`: We merge our state with the incoming state and clear our oplog (remember we received the full state, not the full oplog!).
+- `SnapshotResponse`: We merge our state with the incoming state and clear our oplog (remember we received the full state, _not_ the full oplog!).
-+ `Blob`: We let iroh download the blob into memory and we recursively call `handle_message` with its contents.
+- `Blob`: We let iroh download the blob into memory and we recursively call `handle_message` with its contents.
 In my codebase, I **only** put `SnapshotResponse`s in blobs, that way I know this recursive call will at most have a depth of one.
-+ `Heartbeat`: I left this for last as its the lengthiest one.
+- `Heartbeat`: I left this for last as its the lengthiest one.
 This is the "main" message that drives everything else, remember that we send heartbeats every 5 seconds.
 The heartbeats only contain the peer's clocks so we compare them with our own to find whether we have any missing ops.